leucos/ansible-tuto/step-11/README.md

     vagrant up
     ansible-playbook -i step-00/hosts step-00/setup.yml --ask-pass --sudo

+(you might need to wait a little for the network to come up before running the last command).

 All the preceeding commands are just here to set-up our test environment.
 Deploying on the blank machines just requires one line :

     ansible-playbook -i step-11/hosts step-11/apache.yml step-11/haproxy.yml